 La Vibora is Spanish for "The Viper" and one of the more unique rides at Six Flags Over Texas.
-Unlike most roller coasters La Vibora does not run on rails, but instead, the vehicles travel through a U-shaped trough that resembles a winding bobsled course.
-Up to 6 riders are seated inline in individual bobsled looking cars for the ride.
-The coaster was originally called the Avalanche Bobsled, but was renamed to better fit the Spain section of the park.
+Unlike traditional roller coasters, La Vibora does not run on rails, but instead, the vehicles travel through a U-shaped trough that resembles a winding bobsled course.
+Up to 6 riders are seated inline in individual cars that remarkably look like a bobsled.
+The coaster was originally called the Avalanche Bobsled but was renamed to better fit the Spain section of the park.
 Before operating at Over Texas the roller coaster made its debut at Six Flags Magic Mountain as the Sarajevo Bobsleds for the 1984 summer Olympic Games.

-1987 – Sarajevo Bobsleds relocated from Six Flags Magic Mountain and renamed Avalanche.
+1987 – Sarajevo Bobsleds relocated to Six Flags Over Texas and renamed Avalanche.

 1984-1986 – Operated at Six Flags Magic Mountain (Valencia, CA)

 Individual car has one row each, seating six inline per row.

 Height requirement: Riders must be at least 42 inches tall

 Find Where to Coast™ with Ultimate Rollercoaster® Database